Uluak-alt/vibe-switch/extension/PRIVACY.md

 2. **activeTab**
    - Purpose: Inject sidebar on supported chat websites
-   - Scope: Only when you visit ChatGPT, Claude, or Gemini
+   - Scope: Only when you visit ChatGPT or Gemini

 3. **scripting**
    - Purpose: Add the Vibe Switch interface to web pages